 Now first of all you could think about all that lost energy through attenuation, you could think about how wasteful that is, especially since you and 90% of your friends could be getting the signal through a cable anyway.
 Why put that 50,000 watt broadcast tower up there?
 But that’s not really the amazing part.
 The amazing part is that a signal that’s so weak that you couldn’t even detect it if it were a light bulb can bring you HD picture and 5.1 digital sound, right out of the air.

 It gets even more amazing when you realize that you can pull signals the same way from satellites 22,000 miles away that aren’t broadcasting nearly as strongly.
-But then again, think of the Mars rover that broadcasts with its tiny antenna and is picked up on Earth, or the probe that just soared past Pluto, so far away that we don’t even get its broadcasts for five hours.
-That super-weak signal travels billions of miles and yeah, a lot of it is through open space but still.
+But then again, think of the Mars rover that broadcasts with its tiny antenna and is picked up on Earth, or the probes that have soared past Pluto, so far away that we don’t even get their broadcasts for over five hours.
+Those super-weak signals travel billions of miles and yeah, a lot of it is through open space but still.
 It’s so weak when it gets here that it takes an antenna the size of a baseball diamond to hear it, but it is still heard.

 And then think for a second about how you have to point the remote control “just right” or your TV won’t change channels.
 Oh, sure there are RF solutions, and that’s not the point.
 But it’s just a juxtaposition between the amazing feats that are all around us every day and the frankly idiotic little things that come around to bother us.